ArneBinder/pytorch-ie/README.md

     annotation graph, i.e. data elements and annotation containers are the nodes and targets define the edges.
 The annotation graph defines the (de-)serialization order and what is accessible from within an annotation.
 To facilitate the setup of annotation containers, there is the `annotation_field()` method.
--   **Other fields** to save metadata, ids, etc. They are not constrained in any way, but con not be accessed from within annotations.
+-   **Other fields** to save metadata, ids, etc. They are not constrained in any way, but can not be accessed from within annotations.

 <details>